No. 656 Squadron AAC: SS.11 missile attack

 On 14 June 1982, during the final stages of the war, 656 Squadron attacked an 105 mm Pack Howitzer battery near Port Stanley that had been providing artillery support to Argentine forces.
 Intelligence from forward elements identified the gun positions, and two Scouts approached at low level to launch SS.11 Anti-tank guided missiles against the battery.
 Six missiles were fired, destroying at least three howitzers, ammunition stores and support vehicles.

 Gazelle friendly-fire incident

-In the early hours of 6 June 1982, an Gazelle helicopter XX377 was shot down over Pleasant Peak in a friendly fire incident.
+In the early hours of 6 June 1982, a Gazelle helicopter XX377 was shot down over Pleasant Peak in a friendly fire incident.
 All four occupants, the pilot, crewman and two passengers from 205 Signal Squadron, were killed.
 Contributing factors included the lack of an Identification Friend or Foe transmitter on the Gazelle and poor communication between units.
 The number “205” was later painted at the crash site as a memorial.